ash-bergs/code_study/README.md

 Code challenges... who doesn't love them?
 This is a collection of the code challenges I've solved for, mostly in Python and JavaScript.
 In each challenge I try to provide pseudo-code and explanations of what's going on and why.

 Often I will solve the questions using brute force, and then return to refine, refactor and improve the code later.
-Often this requires some Googling, cracking a textbook, or spending time noodling on the problem with a pen and paper.
+This requires some Googling, cracking a textbook, or spending time noodling on the problem with a pen and paper.

 ## Table of Contents: